SNSystems/pstore/README.md

 The build directory will be one of `build_linux`, `build_mac`, `build_win32`, and so on.

+## Installing

+After pstore has finished building, install it from the build directory:

+    $ cmake --build . --target install-pstore

+The --target option with install-pstore parameter in addition to the --build option tells cmake to build the install-pstore target.

+Assuming the build system is Ninja, the following command:

+    $ ninja install-pstore

+will build and install pstore in the default installation directory.
+The CMAKE_INSTALL_PREFIX variable can be used to set a different install prefix.

 # Getting started
 ## Using the read and write utilities